scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 .. topic:: 3D images

-    Some functions of ``skimage`` can take 3D images as input arguments.
+    Most functions of ``skimage`` can take 3D images as input arguments.
     Check the docstring to know if a function can be used on 3D images (for example MRI or CT images).